computational-neurology-charite/computational-neurology-charite.github.io/readme.md

 # How to deploy:
+`git pull`
 `git add -A `
 `git commit -m "COMMIT MESSAGE"`
 `git push`
 `npm run deploy`
+only deploy if push went through without conflict

 TODO:
 Only hover cards which can change